An objective one-time diagnosis

-The benchmarking audit is similar to the initial audit in other of HQAI’s services (certification, independent verification) and reaches from the head office to project sites, including document reviews, interviews and observation.
+The benchmarking audits is similar to the initial audits which are part of HQAI’s other services (certification, independent verification) and reaches from the head office to project sites, including document reviews, interviews and observation.
 The report lists strengths and weaknesses of the organisation with regard to the CHS.
 It is however the responsibility of the organisation to follow-up on these, since the benchmarking mandate is a one-time assessment by HQAI.

 Who is benchmarked?

 Organisations of different sizes, mandates and regions have used HQAI’s services.
 They all benefit from objective reports about areas for improvement.

 We decided to benchmark against the CHS as we wanted to know our baseline, and make sure we practise what we preach.
 Charles-Antoine HOFMANN, UNICEF, January 2020